-- (a) "Child" means a child of the employee under the age of one year except for adoption of a child where "child" means a person under the age of 5 years of age who is placed with the employee for the purpose of adoption, other than a child or step-child of the employee or of the partner of the employee or child who has previously lived continuously with the employee for a period of 6 months or more. - (b) "Employee" includes full time employees, part-time employees, permanent employees, fixed term contract employees up until the end of their contract period, and "eligible" casual employees. - (c) A casual employee is "eligible" if the employee - (i) has been engaged on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months; and - (ii) but for an expected birth of a child to the employee or the employee's partner or an expected placement of a child with the employee with a view to the adoption of the child by the employee, would have a reasonable expectation of continuing engagement by the employer on a regular and systematic basis. - (d) Without limiting subclause (1)(c) of this clause, a casual employee is also "eligible" if the employee - - (i) was engaged on a regular and systematic basis for a sequence of periods during a period (the first period of employment) of less than 12 months; and - (ii) at the end of the first period of employment, the employee ceased, on the employer's initiative, to be so engaged by the employer; and - (iii) the employer later again engaged the employee on a regular and systematic basis for a further sequence of periods during a period (the second period of employment) that started not more than three months after the end of the first period of employment; and - (iv) the combined length of the first period of employment and the second period of employment is at least 12 months; and - (v) the employee, for an expected birth of a child to the employee or the employee's partner or an expected placement of a child with the employee with a view to the adoption of the child by the employee, would have a reasonable expectation of continuing engagement on a regular and systematic basis.
+- (a) "Child" means a child of the practitioner under the age of one year except for adoption of a child where "child" means a person under the age of 5 years of age who is placed with the practitioner for the purpose of adoption, other than a child or step-child of the practitioner or of the partner of the practitioner or child who has previously lived continuously with the practitioner for a period of 6 months or more. - (b) "Practitioner" includes full time practitioners, part-time practitioners, permanent practitioners, fixed term contract practitioners up until the end of their contract period, and "eligible" casual practitioners. - (c) A casual practitioner is "eligible" if the practitioner -

-(e) "Primary Care Giver" is the employee who will assume the principal role for the care and attention of a child/children.
+- (i) has been engaged on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months; and - (ii) but for an expected birth of a child to the practitioner or the practitioner's partner or an expected placement of a child with the practitioner with a view to the adoption of the child by the practitioner, would have a reasonable expectation of continuing engagement by the employer on a regular and systematic basis. - (d) Without limiting subclause (1)(c) of this clause, a casual practitioner is also "eligible" if the practitioner - - (i) was engaged on a regular and systematic basis for a sequence of periods during a period (the first period of employment) of less than 12 months; and - (ii) at the end of the first period of employment, the practitioner ceased, on the employer's initiative, to be so engaged by the employer; and - (iii) the employer later again engaged the practitioner on a regular and systematic basis for a further sequence of periods during a period (the second period of employment) that started not more than three months after the end of the first period of employment; and - (iv) the combined length of the first period of employment and the second period of employment is at least 12 months; and - (v) the practitioner, for an expected birth of a child to the practitioner or the practitioner's partner or an expected placement of a child with the practitioner with a view to the adoption of the child by the practitioner, would have a reasonable expectation of continuing engagement on a regular and systematic basis. - (e) "Primary Care Giver" is the practitioner who will assume the principal role for the care and attention of a child/children.
 The employer may require confirmation of primary care giver status.